New Year's Eve Live: 2016–17

-2017, firing of Griffin and her replacement
+2017–18: Firing of Griffin and replacement with Andy Cohen

-Andy Cohen joing to host New Year's Eve live after Kathy Griffin's firing.
+Andy Cohen joined New Year's Eve Live as its new co-host in 2017.

 In May 2017, Griffin was fired from the program and CNN after she had released a controversial publicity photo which depicted her with an effigy of the severed head of U.S. president Donald Trump.
 In October 2017, Andy Cohen, who had previously co-hosted NBC's New Year's Eve with Carson Daly for 2016, and has collaborated with Cooper on a storytelling tour, was named as Cooper's new co-host.

 The broadcast featured a series of field segments by Randi Kaye on a New Year's Eve "pot bus" tour in Denver, Colorado.
-The tour included stops at a grow house and a "paint and puff" party, while Kaye was seen helping light a reveler's gas mask bong after briefly explaining the item, and passing a joint along to other revelers at the aforementioned painting party.
-Cooper discussed the segments in an appearance on The Late Show with Stephen Colbert afterward, acknowledging that "the whole thing surprised me as much as anybody else", but pointed out that the activities seen were legal in Colorado, and that Kaye did not actually smoke any cannabis (although Colbert suggested that she may have had second hand exposure, and jokingly asked Cooper if he received a "contact high from Randi Kaye").
+The tour included stops at a grow house and a "paint and puff" party, while Kaye was seen helping light a reveler's gas mask bong after briefly explaining the item, and passing a joint along to other revelers.
+Cooper discussed the segments in an appearance on The Late Show with Stephen Colbert afterward, telling host Stephen Colbert that "the whole thing surprised me as much as anybody else", but pointed out that the activities seen were legal in Colorado, and noted that Kaye did not actually smoke any cannabis (although Colbert suggested that she may have had second hand exposure, and jokingly asked Cooper if he got "a contact high from Randi Kaye").

-2018
+2018–19

 Andy Cohen returned for a second year to host with Anderson Cooper.
 Guests included Patti LaBelle, Gwen Stefani, Keith Urban, Dave Chappelle, Dead & Company, and Jack Black.
 During the show, the Times Square Alliance (the business improvement district for the area) asked Cohen to take down his umbrella so that it wouldn't obstruct the shots of other media outlets sharing the riser space.
 Cohen complained on-air that they had been targeted, pointed out other outlets were able to keep their umbrellas up, and stated that the Alliance threatened to pull CNN's credentials for the following year.

-2019
+2019–20

 Cohen and Cooper once again hosted from Times Square, with Randi Kaye reporting from Key West, and Baldwin and Lemon reporting from Nashville.
 Cheri Oteri made a guest appearance, reprising her Barbara Walters impersonation from Saturday Night Live, as a nod to one of Walters' introduction to the newsmagazine 20/20 (the real Walters had not appeared in public since 2016.)